dwillis/first-python-notebook-vscode/docs/src/vscode_setup.md

 [Visual Studio Code](https://code.visualstudio.com/) is a free, open-source code editor developed by Microsoft.
 It has become one of the most popular development environments for Python programming, offering excellent support for data analysis, debugging, and interactive computing.

-VS Code provides an integrated experience for Python development that combines the best of traditional code editing with interactive features similar to Jupyter notebooks.
-You can write Python scripts, create and run Jupyter notebooks directly in the editor, and leverage powerful debugging and version control tools all in one place.
+VS Code provides an integrated experience for Python development that combines the best of traditional code editing with full Jupyter notebook support.
+You can create and run Jupyter notebooks directly in the editor, write Python scripts with interactive cells, and leverage powerful debugging and version control tools all in one place.

 It is used by [data scientists](https://code.visualstudio.com/docs/python/data-science-tutorial), [researchers](https://code.visualstudio.com/docs/python/jupyter-support), [developers](https://code.visualstudio.com/docs/python/python-tutorial), and journalists to analyze data and create reproducible research.

 Examples of data journalism projects that could be developed using VS Code include:

-* Data analysis scripts for investigating public records
+* Jupyter notebooks for investigating public records
-* Interactive notebooks for exploratory data analysis
+* Interactive data exploration and analysis
 * Automated data processing pipelines
 * Version-controlled research projects
 * Collaborative data investigations using Git integration